 - 2 Tbsp all-purpose flour

-- 4 large eggs (4 = 1 per person, use more if you prefer)
+- 4 large eggs (4 eggs = 1 per person per serving, use more if you prefer)

 - 2 Tbsp parsley (chopped, optional for garnish)

-- Add the seasoning: turmeric, nutmeg, paprika, ground sage, tarragon, and salt & pepper (as needed).
+- Add the seasoning: turmeric, nutmeg, paprika, ground sage, tarragon, and salt & pepper (to taste).
 Cook for 8-10 minutes, browning the potatoes.
-Add the cubed prime rib and cook for 5 minutes.
+Add the cubed prime rib and cook for 4-5 minutes.

-- Combine the milk (or your mixed milk/au jus) with the flour and stir it into the hash mixture.
+- Combine the milk (or your mixed milk and au jus) with the flour and stir it into the hash mixture.
 Use your spatula to spread the hash evenly throughout the pan and flatten the hash.
-Cook on medium high for an additional 5 minutes, flipping the hash as needed to brown your hash and get your desired level of crispiness.
+Cook on medium high for an additional 5 minutes, flipping the hash as needed to brown your hash and get your desired level of crispiness. *Leave the hash in halves or quarters of the flattened hash, turning the whole pieces to brown.
+Break up the hash once both sides are browned and continue to brown to your preferred consistency.

 - In another frying pan or skillet, cook your eggs sunny side up to serve on your hash.
 Dish up the leftover prime rib hash with the egg(s) served on top, add parsley for garnish (optional).